Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Results and Interpretations

 \subsubsection{RQ4: What are the major challenges in developing NLP solutions for Yor\`{u}b\'{a}?}

-Natural language solution development for Yor\`{u}b\'{a} faces multiple challenges limiting its growth as a low-resource language.
-Data synthesis in this study has helped identify five primary challenges, including linguistic, technical, resource, cultural and societal factors, and evaluation and benchmarking challenges. \\
+The development of natural language solutions for Yor\`{u}b\'{a} faces multiple challenges, which hinder the language's representation and accessibility in digital and computational contexts, especially as a low-resource language.
+Data synthesis in this study has helped identify five primary challenges, including linguistic, technical, resource, cultural, and societal factors, and evaluation and benchmarking challenges. \\